CadZZilla

 CadZZilla is a custom car built by Boyd Coddington.

 History

 Conceived in 1989, CadZZilla is a customized Cadillac, built for Billy Gibbons of ZZ Top.
 The car's appearance was designed by Jack Chisenhall and Larry Erickson.
 It is acclaimed as one of the great expressions of automotive customization.
-Drawing inspiration from the lead sleds and Mercury Eights of the 1950s, it was different from anything that had gone before it.
-CadZZilla attracted considerable attention.
-Hot Rods Gray Baskerville called CadZZilla "the most incredible transformation he'd ever witnessed", and in their "History of Hot Rods & Customs" the auto editors of Consumer Guide praised it as "the first really new type of custom since the heyday of the 1950s".
-Coddington's team, led by body man Craig Naff, started with a 1948 Cadillac Series 62 Sedanette, it went from mild, as originally proposed by Gibbons, to wild.
+Drawing inspiration from the lead sleds and Mercury Eights of the 1950s, CadZZilla attracted considerable attention.
+Hot Rod magazine's Gray Baskerville called CadZZilla "the most incredible transformation he'd ever witnessed", and in their "History of Hot Rods & Customs" the auto editors of Consumer Guide praised it as "the first really new type of custom since the heyday of the 1950s".
+Coddington's team, led by body man Craig Naff, started with a 1948 Cadillac Series 62 Sedanette.
 The first sketches were done on a bar napkin.
+Initially set to feature simple customizations, the vehicle's design was instead radically altered upon Gibbons' request.